Weather Science Fair

 This science fair project determines if noise pollution from tire contact may be reduced by the use of different types of road surfaces.

-The projects describes the correlation between Gravel Run and Centreville Landing in terms of pH, dissolved oxygen, turbidity/clarity and air and water temperature.
+The projects describes the correlation between Gravel Run and Centreville Landing in terms of pH, dissolved oxygen, turbidity, and temperature.

 What can you do with hair after its cut?
 This science project teaches you practical uses for human hair.